Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Relaxation to Global Maxwellian in 1D

 \section{Relaxation to Global Maxwellian in 1D}

 Adding noise with the strength coefficient to the velocity equation leads to the Fokker-Planck-Alignment system given by

-We study the case where the velocity averaging is given by the Favre averaging: $\u_F := (\u \rho)_{\phi} / \rho_{\phi}$ (i.e. the $\wt$-model).
-Recall that the weight $\wt$ is defined by $\st = \wt \rho_{\phi}$ and the system becomes
+We study the case where the velocity averaging is given by the Favre averaging \eqref{Favre_averaging} (i.e. the $\wt$-model).
+Recall that the weight $\wt$ is defined by $\st = ( \rho \ast \phi ) \wt $ and the system becomes

-Let us discuss well-posedness of \eqref{e:FPA}.
-General well-posedness theory for kinetic alignment equations based on a predefined strength $\st_\rho$ has been developed in \cite{shvydkoy2022environmental}.
-The new system, under the uniform regularity assumptions \eqref{reg1_kernel} and \eqref{reg2_kernel}, which for the Favre filtration (with $\Phi_{\rho}(x,y) = \phi(x-y) / \rho_{\phi}(x)$) means all-to-all interactions

-falls directly into the same framework of \cite{shvydkoy2022environmental}.
-In fact, in this case every flock is automatically "thick", meaning that
+Let us discuss the well-posedness of \eqref{e:FPA}.
+The general well-posedness theory for kinetic alignment equations based on a predefined strength $\st_\rho$ has been developed in \cite{S-EA}.
+The new system, under the uniform regularity assumptions \eqref{reg1_kernel} and \eqref{reg2_kernel}, which for the Favre filtration (with $\Phi_{\rho}(x,y) = \phi(x-y) / \rho\ast {\phi}(x)$) means all-to-all interactions \eqref{e:nondeg}, falls directly into the same framework.
+In fact, in this case every flock is automatically ``thick,'' meaning that

 We also have the a priori bounded energy

 on any finite time interval.
 Indeed, multiplying \eqref{e:FPA} by $\frac{1}{2}|v|^2$ and integrating by parts, we have:

 Since $\wt$ remains bounded, the first term bounds the energy and the second term is bounded.
 For the last term, we estimate,